Laboratory Training 1

 important JCF standard generic interfaces with the standard classes that implement them.
 In addition to these classes,

 for almost every interface there is an abstract class that implements it.
-For example, AbstractCollection
+For example, AbstractCollection,

 etc. These classes are the base for the corresponding standard implementations and can also be applied to create